RayAndrade/TheRayCode/Csharp/Iterator/README.md

 }
 ```

 Let's compile this and run.
-We shoul get:
+We should get:
 ```run
 Forward traversal:
 A